lauraz-15/mindful-life/README.md

 ### Hero Image

-Main image on the home is eye catching and ivites user to scroll down the page and explore further content.
+Main image on the home page is designed to be eye catching and invites user to scroll down the page and explore further content.

 ![Hero Image](https://github.com/lauraz-15/mindful-life/blob/main/assets/readme_images/hero-image.png)

 ### Types section

 This section is organised in the way to enhance the readers experience exploring the subject.
-Photos and text work together to explain about the different types of mindfulness.The landing page image
+Photos and text work together to explain about the different types of mindfulness.

 ![Types](https://github.com/lauraz-15/mindful-life/blob/main/assets/readme_images/types.png)